open-telemetry/opentelemetry-rust/scripts/RELEASING.md

 * Ensure that there haven't been any interfering PRs

 3. Tag the release commit based on the [tagging convention](#tagging-convention).
 It should usually be a bump on minor version before 1.0
-4. Create Github Release
+4. [Publish](#publishing-crates) to crates.io using the version as of the release commit
-5. [Publish](#publishing-crates) to crates.io using the version as of the release commit
+5. Create Github Release
 6. Post to [#otel-rust](https://cloud-native.slack.com/archives/C03GDP0H023) on CNCF Slack.

-[Publish.sh](./publish.sh) may be used to automate steps 3 and 5.
+[`cargo xtask publish --force`](../xtask) may be used to automate steps 3 and 4.

 ## Tagging Convention